lynnemunini/lynnemunini/README.md

-Hey, I'm Lynne!
-I write code in Java and Kotlin, and lately, a lot of TypeScript too.
+Hallo!
+I build backend systems in Java & Spring, Android apps in Kotlin, and lately, I’ve been writing a lot more TypeScript with NestJS.